jhooge/CourseraCourses/README.md

 datasciencecoursera
 ===================

-This repository includes excercises and their solutions for the Coursera Course "The Data Scientist's Toolbox"
+This repository includes excercises and their solutions for the Coursera Specialization Course "Data Science"